arunkpv/vsd-hdp/docs/Day_14.md

 In Digital VLSI Design, the timing, power, process variation, noise and signal integrity analyses **all ultimately rely on SPICE** for accurate modelling and characterization of the various Standard Cells and macros used in the design.

 ## 14.2 NMOS Transistor
-### 14.2.1 NMOS Transistor (Planar) Structure
+### 14.2.1 (Planar) NMOS Transistor Structure
 | ![CircuitDesignWorkshop_D1_NMOS](/docs/images/CircuitDesignWorkshop/CircuitDesignWorkshop_D1_NMOS.png) |
 |:---:|

 ### 14.2.2 Transistor Operation: Surface Inversion & Threshold Voltage

-  - Without the application of a Gate potential, the transistor is in **Cut-off region** as there is no conducting path between the Source and Drain terminals.
+  - Without the application of a Gate potential, the transistor is said to be in **Cut-off region** as there is no conducting path between the Source and Drain terminals.
   - On the application a sufficiently high Gate-to-Source voltage, a conductive channel starts to form underneath the Gate composed of minority carriers (electrons in an NMOS) and at a certain voltage called the _**Threshold voltage**_,  _**surface inversion**_ occurs when the concentration of minority carriers in the channel becomes equal to the concentration of majority carriers in the bulk.
   - When VGS is increased further by several $\Phi_t ("thermal voltage" = k_B T/ q) $, the transistor moves in to the _**strong inversion region**_.
 Here, the minority carrier concentration in the channel is a strong function of the applied gate potential.